Red Faction (video game)

-Red Faction is a first-person shooter video game developed by Volition and published by THQ for PlayStation 2 and Microsoft Windows in 2001, and Macintosh platforms in 2002.
+Red Faction is a first-person shooter video game developed by Volition and published by THQ for PlayStation 2 and Microsoft Windows in 2001, and Macintosh platforms in 2001 and 2002.
 A version for the N-Gage was developed by Monkeystone Games, and the mobile version was developed by Blue Beck.
+The game was ported to PlayStation 4 by Plaion and published by THQNordic in 2016 and released in both physical and digital copies.
 The game was inspired by several works of contemporary science fiction.

 Red Faction takes place on Mars in the late 21st century.
-The player controls a miner named Parker who helps lead a rebellion against the Ultor Corporation.
+The player controls a miner, Parker, who helps lead a rebellion against the Ultor Corporation.
 The premiere feature of the game is its "Geo-Mod" technology, short for "geometry modification", which provided destructible environments, allowing the player to destroy certain sections of the scenery in the game.
 For example, instead of opening a door, a player could blast through the rock surrounding the door.
-The game sold more than 1 million copies by 2002.
+The game sold more than 1,000,000 units by 2002.

 On November 29, 2016, the game was made available for the PlayStation 4 through the PlayStation Network with added features such as trophy support and widescreen resolutions.

 Gameplay

 The game features GeoMod technology, which allows players to significantly alter and otherwise affect the surrounding terrain and buildings, either with explosives or otherwise.
-Past games had allowed limited alteration of the environment through scripted means, or special triggered areas which would add or remove certain predefined level elements.
+Past games allowed limited alteration of the environment through scripted means or special triggered areas that added or removed certain predefined level elements.
 Red Faction was the first video game that allowed players unscripted level-altering possibilities.

 The PC version of Red Faction includes an extra level called "Glass House" which allows the player to experiment with GeoMod as a mechanic in a sandbox environment.

-The PlayStation 2 version uses offline split-screen multiplayer featuring deathmatch rounds with AI bots and up to 4 human players.
-The PC release of the game, in addition to its offline LAN mode, has competitive online multiplayer featuring deathmatch, team deathmatch, and capture the flag gameplay for up to 32 human players on 25 different levels.
+The PS2 version uses offline split-screen multiplayer featuring deathmatch rounds with AI bots and up to 4 human players.
+The PC release of the game, in addition to its offline LAN mode, has competitive online multiplayer featuring deathmatch, team deathmatch, and capture the flag gameplay for up to 32 human players on 25 maps.
 2 additional multiplayer levels for the PC version were each included as exclusive content for players who purchased the game from either GameStop or Electronics Boutique.
-The later PlayStation 3 and PlayStation 4 releases are direct ports of the PlayStation 2 version and include no multiplayer functionality.
+The later PS3 and PS4 releases are direct ports of the PS2 version and include no multiplayer functionality.